Jamesway/docker-php71-cli-dev/README.md

 docker run --rm -v $(pwd):/app jamesway/php71-cli-dev composer dump-autoload

 ```
 *NOTE: I'm not a fan of aliasing a docker command since the alias insulates you from the image version.
 If you end up wanting to use a different image than the alias, you need to remember to update the alias.
 An alias does, however, provide an easy way to get a composer container to work with PHPStorm.
-In that case, I suggest aliasing with some of the docker image tag info eg:
+If aliasing, I suggest using some of the docker image tag info eg:
 ```
+# set permanent alias on a mac
+cp ~/.bash_profile ~/.bash_profile.bak

-alias composer71="docker run --rm -itv $(pwd):/app jamesway/php71-cli-dev composer"
+echo -e '\nalias composer71="docker run --rm -itv $(pwd):/app jamesway/php71-cli-dev composer"'

+source ~/.bash_profile
 ```

 **phpspec**